 One way you or a loved one can amplify the vitamin C you absorb is to get direct sunlight on your skin when possible.
 The sun strengthens and enhances the absorption and function of every single nutrient, vitamin C included.
 Think of the sunshine as a vehicle for getting multivitamin and multimineral support to all your body systems!
 You don’t need to spend long in the sunshine, and sunburn should always be carefully avoided.
 Even five minutes in the sun early or late in the day when the sun is not full force can be very helpful.
 You can learn more about the sun and other critical aspects of healing in my free educational resource, The Healing Path.

-As you can see, vitamin C is a critical mineral for our health and it deserves consideration as part of a health protocol.
+As you can see, vitamin C is a critical vitamin for our health and it deserves consideration as part of a health protocol.

 This item posted: 19-Feb-2017